-5 Nurses Available as needed in all 5 regions \$395,000

-10 Family Therapists 2 per Region \$790,000

-10 School Counselors 2 per Region \$790,000
+10 Family Therapists 10 School Counselors in all 5 regions 2 per Region 2 per Region \$790,000 \$790,000

 10 School Psychologists Available as needed in all 5 regions \$790,000

 10 School Social Workers 2 per Region \$790,000

 10 Behavior Analysts 2 per Region \$790,000

 5 EAP Counselors 1 per Region \$395,000

 Total Personnel \$4,740,000

-Tra \$360,000
+Tre aining & Materials (7.6%) \$360,000

-\$5,100,000
+TOTAL \$5,100,000

 - 5. Includes contracts or interagency agreements with local behavioral health providers or Community Action Team services to provide behavioral health services on or off the school campus (plan must specify the type of services that are provided in the agreement). - Broward Schools has a contract with a Child & Adolescent Psychiatrist (M.D.) - Psychological Services has consultant agreements with a Child & Adolescent Psychiatrist (M.D.) and a Pediatric Neurologist (M.D.) - 2/3 of the District's current nursing staff (ARNP, RN, LPN) are provided through contractual agreements with community agencies - 6.
 States how the plan establishes school board policies and procedures that ensure for all schools, including charter schools, to ensure: - Students referred for a mental health screening are assessed within 15 days of referral; School Social workers receive referrals from school personnel and follow up with referred student, initiating contact with the student within 7 days of referral.
 All interventions are documented in the District Behavioral and Academic Support Information System (BASIS).
-This includes referrals to school-based mental health clinicians and referrals to community mental health partners. - 2.
-School-based mental health services are initiated within 15 days of identification and assessment: and - When a referral is received for mental health services, the appropriate school-based mental health clinician makes initial contact with the student within 2 days, not to exceed 7 days.
+This includes referrals to school-based mental health clinicians and referrals to community mental health partners. - School-based mental health services are initiated within 15 days of identification and assessment; and exceed 7 days.
 Interventions are recorded in BASIS and tracks response time and successful linking to services.